Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 bash

-echo "Hello bioinformatics" > notes.txt # writes to file (creates or overwrites)
+echo "Hello bioinformatics" > notes.txt # creates notes.txt with this one line

 02 Copying & moving files